Andy Beshear: 2019

 On July 9, 2018, Beshear declared his candidacy for the Democratic nomination for governor of Kentucky in the 2019 election.
-His running mate was Jacqueline Coleman, a nonprofit president, assistant principal, and former state house candidate.
+He chose Jacqueline Coleman, a nonprofit president, assistant principal, and former state house candidate, as his running mate.
 Beshear said he would make public education a priority.
 In May 2019, he won the Democratic nomination with 37.9% of the vote in a three-way contest.

 Beshear faced incumbent Governor Matt Bevin, the nation's least popular governor, in the November 5 general election.
 He defeated Bevin with 49.20% of the vote to Bevin's 48.83%.
 It was the closest Kentucky gubernatorial election ever by percentage, and the closest race of the 2019 gubernatorial election cycle.

-Days later, Bevin had not yet conceded the race, claiming large-scale voting "irregularities" but not offering evidence.
+Days later, Bevin had not yet conceded the race, claiming large-scale voting irregularities.
 Kentucky Secretary of State Alison Lundergan Grimes's office nevertheless declared Beshear the winner.
 On November 14, Bevin conceded the election after a recanvass was performed at his request that resulted in just a single change, an additional vote for a write-in candidate.

 Beshear defeated Bevin largely by winning the state's two most populous counties, Jefferson and Fayette (respectively home to Louisville and Lexington), by an overwhelming margin, taking over 65% of the vote in each.
 He also narrowly carried the historically heavily Republican suburban counties of Campbell and Kenton in Northern Kentucky, as well as several historically Democratic rural counties in Eastern Kentucky that had swung heavily Republican in recent elections.

 2023

 On October 1, 2021, Beshear declared his candidacy for reelection as governor in the 2023 election.
+He defeated perennial candidates Peppy Martin and Geoff Young in the Democratic primary election, receiving over 90% of the vote.

+On November 7, 2023, Beshear defeated Republican nominee Daniel Cameron 53% to 47% in the 2023 Kentucky gubernatorial election, winning reelection to a second term.
+Beshear became the third two-consecutive-term governor in Kentucky history.

+Beshear's victory has been attributed to his broad popularity among Democrats and independents, as well as approximately half of Republicans in the state.
+Compared to 2019, Beshear most improved his performance in suburban precincts; he increased his margins by nearly six percentage points in suburban areas, compared to 4.5 percentage points in urban and rural precincts.
+In addition, Republican leadership credited a viral ad featuring Hadley Duvall, whose stepfather raped and impregnated her when she was 12, for contributing to Beshear's victory, as they noted that Republicans won the down-ballot races.
+Kentucky was one of 12 states that had anti-abortion laws that allowed no exceptions for rape or incest, which Cameron initially supported before saying he was open to exceptions.